Lamellae Orphicae Gold Foil Passports Discovered That Gave Ancient Greek Spirits The Keys To Elysium

-For ancient Greeks, getting into a heaven they called Elysium appeared to be as simple as making sure that they had gold foil passports with them when they died that were called Lamellae Orphicae, also known as Orphean tablets.
+For ancient Greeks, getting into a heaven they called Elysium appeared to be as simple as making sure that they had gold foil passports with them when they died that was called Lamellae Orphicae, also known as Orphean tablets.
 These magical passports were also given the term of Totenpass in German and are roughly translated as passports for the dead.

 Many of these Lamellae have since been recovered with some dating as far back as the 4th century BC, and the majority of those that have been discovered have been found inside graves throughout the Mediterranean and anywhere that would have been colonized by the ancient Greeks.